angelotsangarides/elemental/README.md

 # elemental
-A collection of elements for doing web-codez!
+A collection of elements to be implemented on web pages.